 Corn Flour Cookies

-These corn flour cookies are sweet, golden, and taste just like cornbread.
-They’re gluten free, vegan, nut free, and refined sugar free.
-These cornbread cookies are easy to make and perfect for school snacks or whenever you’re craving a nutritious treat.
+These delicious corn flour cookies are chewy with crispy edges.
+They taste just like sweet cornbread in cookie form.
+They’re gluten free, vegan, and refined sugar free.
+These cornbread cookies are easy to make and perfect whenever you’re craving a nutritious treat.

 What to serve with these corn flour cookies

 If you’re making these cookies for a party and would like another nutritious option to add to the dessert table, try these mouthwatering cookies made with coconut oil.
-They’re crispy on the outside with chewy centers.
+They’re rich and delicious yet nutrient dense.

 Corn flour cookies on a white plate.